atet/raspberrypi/README.md

   python -m pip install requests
 ```

-* **NOTE: If there are issues in the next few steps,** you may have to re-run each line above by itself and confirm they executed successfully
+* **NOTE: If there are issues in the next few steps,** you may have to come back here and re-run each line above by itself and confirm they executed successfully

 ```
 $ sudo apt-get update